cziqin/Automated_Stepsizes/README.md

 │   ├── ops.py                          # optimization algorithms
 │   ├── resnet.py                       # the model used in the CNN training on the "ImageNet" dataset
 │   └── train.py                        # script for model training and evaluation
-├── LICENSE                             # License file
+├── figures                             # figures used in the README document ├── LICENSE                             # License file ├── README.md
-├── README.md
 └── requirements.txt                    # list of dependencies required to run the project